AyeCode/userswp/readme.txt

 Or you can redesign the template completely just like you modify any WordPress page.
 Using shortcodes, blocks or widgets, through the classic editor, Gutenberg or any page builder.

-Otherwise just customize the PHP mplates as you wish within your child theme.
+Otherwise just customize the PHP templates as you wish within your child theme.

 = Free Add-ons =